 How to Work Through StoryBrand’s BrandScript

 Miller outlines the process of storytelling in what he calls a BrandScript.
 This is a seven-part brainstorming session that helps businesses consider the story they want to present to their audience.
 Use the information in each section below to work through your own StoryBrand BrandScript.

 1. Create the Main Character

-Defining the story’s main character is the first step in telling a story.
+Defining the story’s main character is the first step in telling a story in a StoryBrand script.
 This person is a representation of your target audience.
 Dig deep into your demographics and find out exactly who you want to pitch the story to.
 Miller says the larger question is: “What do they want?”
 This needs to be apparent almost as soon as the story begins.
 “When you define something your customer wants, you invite them into a very specific story,” he explains in an article on his website.

 The point is, the person receiving the message needs to know it is intended for them.
 This message needs to be simple: offer one thing that will help your customer achieve what they want.
 Stick to only one solution, as too many will reduce clarity, confuse customers, and, ultimately, interfere with purchasing decisions.

 Next, the problem needs to be defined so that the hero can ultimately resolve it.
 Miller says customers experience three types of problems: external, internal, and philosophical.
 The external problem is the surface-level issue that the person experiences.
 For instance, say you own a cleaning company, and your hero is a busy, working mom in her mid-30s.
 Her external problem is that her home is always in a state of disarray.
 The internal problem is how the external problem makes her feel.
 It’s why the problem matters.
 In this case, the problem matters because it makes her feel guilty and anxious.
 The philosophical problem is typically a limiting belief that prevents a person from solving their issue in the first place.
 For this example, it might be: “It’s wrong to spend money on something I should be doing myself.”